I’ll show you how to master the linen stitch. You’ll learn what the linen stitch is, how to do it, and tips.

 Is Linen Stitch Reversible?

-Yes and no. It’s not the same on both sides, one has linen stitch, and the other has moss/seed stitch.
-But it is reversible if you like to have a different pattern!
+Yes, and no. It’s not the same on both sides.
+One has linen stitch, and the other has moss/seed stitch.

 Does Linen Stitch Curl?

 Linen stitch doesn’t curl!
-Yippee, no blocking!
-You could block it, but you don’t have to.
+You don’t have to block it.
 If your linen stitch is curling, it means your needle size is too small.

 Is Linen Stitch Stretchy?

-It stretches a little if you pull it sideways, but no stretch if you pull it vertically.
+It stretches if you pull it sideways, but not vertically.

 Does The Half Linen Stitch Curl?

 Linen stitch is a two-row repeat, while half linen stitch is a four-row repeat.